Diesel Technology - Advanced Diesel

 Advanced Diesel Overview

-The objective of our Advanced Diesel program is to provide students with the training to repair and diagnose problems on diesel engines.
+The objective of our Advanced Diesel course is to provide students with the training to repair and diagnose problems on diesel engines.
 Students work on Peterbilt and Kenworth heavy-duty trucks and learn to inspect, repair, and perform preventive maintenance.

 - Model identification and warranty